 Soon, we get to this situation.
 The green cells force the purple cell in g3 to be NOT 4.
 It becomes 6.
 The chain is: 46 - 63 - 34

-circled in red.
-We are looking for a 62, but we find another 68 & 28
+in red).
+We are looking for a 62, but we find another 68 in a9.
+The

-2. Note that there are the two blue 28 could not be used.
+be a 2.
+Note the two blue cells containing 28 could not be used

-Note that there are the two blue 28 could not be used.
+Note the two blue cells containing 28 could not be used for the chain.

 Here is another chain: AB - BC - CD - DA.
 It eliminates A from cells common to AB and DA.